Faares/60x60booklet/README.md

 You can download the latest [PDF version here](https://github.com/Faares/60x60booklet/blob/master/main.pdf).
 ## Change log
-* **19 Aug 2021** - Finished the second part, and started in the third: Algebraic Structures.
+* **19 Aug 2021** - Finish the second part, and started in the third: Algebraic Structures.
 * **18 Aug 2021** - Add Operation, Algebraic System, and cite a history book.
 * **17 Aug 2021** - Add the Inverse Map section with tiny modification.
 * **15 Aug 2021** - First publish.